 Mezzo-sopranos fall between A3 and F#5.
-This range lies between soprano and alto.
-Similar to soprano, this is mainly a female range, but young men can be mezzo-sopranos, too.
+It lies between soprano and alto.
+Similar to soprano, this is mainly found in female singers, but young men can be mezzo-sopranos, too.

 Altos fall between G3 and E5.
-Men can fall into this range, but the majority of altos are women and children.
+Men can be altos, but the majority are women and children.

-Contraltos have a range between F3 and D5.
-Only classical or opera singers are classified in this range.
+Contraltos fall between F3 and D5.
+Only classical or opera singers are classified as contraltos.
 It is generally the lowest singing voice for a woman.
 Men and children can also be contraltos.

 Baritones sing between A2 and F4.
-This range consists almost exclusively of men and is the second lowest of the standard ranges.
+It is almost exclusively men and is the second lowest of the standard ranges.

-Bass singers fall in the range between F2 and E4.
+Bass singers fall between F2 and E4.
 This is the lowest standard range and it consists of men who have very deep voices, like Barry White.

 Learn To Recognize Pitch

 The best way to work on your ability to recognize pitch is to sing along with a piano or keyboard.
 If you do not have one, use a free online one like Virtual Piano.